mom1/dddkit/README.md

 - **Event Brokers**: Synchronous and asynchronous event brokers for event processing
 - **Repositories**: Base repository pattern implementation
 - **Changes Handler**: Mechanism to handle aggregate changes and events
+- **Stories**: A pattern for defining and executing sequential business operations with hooks and execution tracking

 ## Installation